sevenautumns/niketsu/book/src/usage.md

 Currently, the media player mpv is unchanged.
 If you are familiar with mpv, you may enjoy `niketsu` out of the box.

-Otherwise if you are unfamiliar with mpv, check out their [manual on controls and keybindings](https://mpv.io/manual/stable/#keyboard-control).
+Otherwise, if you are unfamiliar with mpv, check out their [manual on controls and keybindings](https://mpv.io/manual/stable/#keyboard-control).

 Apart from user specific settings for mpv (such as volume, fonts, brightness, etc.), the most relevant events and options for playback (such as start, stop, seek, position, etc.) are synchronized between `niketsu-clients` in the same room.